info@nswstoma.org.au | 1300 678 669

 Renee Constantin

 An ostomate since 2015, Renee is a passionate advocate for ostomates and has used social media, online blogs and articles to raise awareness and share her experience as a young ostomate.
-At the start of 2019 Renee founded Ostomingle, a support group for young Sydney ostomates.
-It aims to bring young men and women with stomas to share experiences, ask questions and learn from each other.
+In 2019 Renee founded Ostomingle, a support group for young ostomates in Sydney.
+It aims to bring young men and women with stomas together to share experiences, ask questions, and learn from each other.
 Renee teaches English as a second language with a focus on communication skills and facilitating negotiations between groups.
 She holds a Master of Applied Linguistics.

 Director